 The Cronin family’s Victorian pub on the harbour front has been in the family since 1970, when it was bought by Denny and Jo Cronin.
 The current owners are Sean Cronin and his Dutch wife, Thecla - and, thanks to a collecting gene that has been very active through two generations, it has oodles of character; with its walls and high shelves crammed with maritime memorabilia, it serves as a sort of unofficial exhibition of local history.

 Cronin's has always had a good reputation for food, especially seafood, and there’s an enthusiastic younger generation at work here, with Joeleen Cronin front of house and her brother Denis (who is Ballymaloe-trained) as head chef.

-The Cronins also run Thecla's Gallery & Craft Shop, next door, where you will find a wide choice of mainly local crafts and artwork - and 'Cheese Please', the cheese stall at the Crosshaven Farmers' Market (village square, Saturday 10-2), where they sell a wide range of Irish artisan cheeses; anything up to around 20 cheeses could be on sale, depending on seasonal availability, and many of them will be from Co Cork.
+The Cronins also have a range of their own in-house products for sale, and run Thecla's Gallery & Craft Shop, next door, where you will find a wide choice of mainly local crafts and artwork - and 'Cheese Please', the cheese stall at the Crosshaven Farmers' Market (village square, Saturday 10-2), where they sell a wide range of Irish artisan cheeses; anything up to around 20 cheeses could be on sale, depending on seasonal availability, and many of them will be from Co Cork.

 Ample free parking in public car park across the road.